-Our bachelorís degree program is the portal to a masterís degree, which is necessary for most librarian positions.
-While pursuing your degree, you will hone the skills required to:
+The bachelorís degree program is the portal to our masterís degree in Information Science or Library Science.
+While pursuing your degree, youíll hone the skills required to:

-A key component of the program is its flexibility.
-Course work is offered in onsite, online and blended formats so you can balance classes with full-time or part-time employment.
+Another key component of the program is its flexibility.
+Course work is offered onsite, online and in blended formats so you can balance classes with full-time or part-time employment.

-Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.